rachartier/tiny-inline-diagnostic.nvim/README.md

             hint = "DiagnosticHint",
             arrow = "NonText",
-            background = "CursorLine", -- Can be a highlight or a hexadecimal color (#RRGGBB) },
+            background = "CursorLine", -- Can be a highlight or a hexadecimal color (#RRGGBB) mixing_color = "None",  -- Can be None or a hexadecimal color (#RRGGBB).
+Used to blend the background color with the diagnostic background color with another color.
+        },
         blend = {
             factor = 0.27,